HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-types.md

 1. As an Azul or Query Service developer I want to be able to distinguish between different types of bundles in order to know which bundle to index, link, etc. or to provide bundle types to users as a search criterion.

-1. As a computational biologist, I would like to know where the reference data is.
+1. As a computational biologist, I would like to use the same references that the HCA DCP uses in their analysis.

 ## Detailed Design